 = (Total weekly billable hours logged/total weekly hours logged) x 100

-Also know as a "utilization rate", this KPI shows you the overall ratio of directly profitable work to internal cost each employee engages in.
+This KPI shows you the overall ratio of directly profitable work to internal cost each employee engages in.
 Different companies have very different stances on the value relationship between “billable” and “non-billable” time, and we’re of the opinion they are equally important.
-However you view it, you need to see how much time your team spends on non-billable time to maintain a healthy balance.
+However you view it, you need to see how much time your team spends on non-billable time to be able to price and plan work competitively.